sartography/spiff-example-cli/docs/examples.rst

                 print("Complete Task ", task.task_spec.name)
             workflow.complete_task_from_id(task.id)

-All below examples will use the same code

-There is also a function at the top of the Example Code file that allows for the form to ask the user the quations that are filled out in the form section, ask for input and update the information as the workflow is working through the process.
+ExampleCode.py also defines the function *show_form* that builds an input prompt from the form, displays the prompt, and updates the workflow data with the user response.

 .. code:: python
-   :name: ExampleCode.py
-   :number-lines: 6

     def show_form(task):
         model = {}